 Tuberculosis is a major public health concern in Ukraine.
 It is caused by a bacterium that usually attacks the lungs but can infect any part of the body.
 Not everyone infected with TB bacteria becomes sick, but each year some 32,000 people in Ukraine develop active TB–with a third of the cases resistant to drugs.
 More than one in five are also HIV positive, and TB is the leading cause of death among HIV/AIDS patients in Ukraine.
 With the country’s health system already strained by the COVID-19 pandemic, diagnosis and treatment of TB had declined significantly.
 Now disruption of health services because of the war could lead to increased transmission and deaths.

 How the IRC helps in Ukraine

 We are working with our local partners in Ukraine to support evacuation efforts for women and children and provide psychological care to people displaced by violence.
 We’re also providing uprooted families with groceries, blankets, warm clothes, cook stoves, cash and other essentials.

 With our local partners in Poland we are providing refugees from Ukraine with psychological and legal support, translation services, cash assistance, and essentials including sleeping bags.
 And we’re also providing medical equipment for health teams operating at border crossing points and refugee reception centers.

-Inside the IRC’s health work
+Inside the IRC’s heath work

 The IRC envisions a world where all people, including those affected by crisis, have access to the essential health services they need to survive and thrive.
-In 2020 alone we provided health programs and services to 31 million people across 32 countries.
+In 2020 alone we provided health programmes and services to 31 million people across 32 countries.
 We also provide water and sanitation services and work to strengthen the capacity and resilience of local health systems.